Workingwise.co.uk’s annual survey was published for National Older Workers Week and...read more

 Whether it is anxiety about catching Covid, exhaustion when it comes to balancing caring responsibilities and work, worry about possible redundancy or financial concerns or bereavement, the pandemic has placed huge strains on our mental health.
+So how are employers supporting mental health during covid?

 Employers have had to find ways to support their staff so they can perform to the best of their ability.
 A recent virtual roundtable held by WM People and attended by 13 leading employers offered a chance to share emerging best practice.